 For Crust:

-- In a large bowl, combine flour and cold, diced vegetable shortening.
-Using a pastry blender (see note) or fork, cut shortening in until no large pieces remain.
+- In a large bowl, combine flour and cold, diced vegetable shortening (or butter).
+Using a pastry blender (see note) or fork, cut in shortening (or butter) until no large pieces remain.

 - In a small bowl, combine egg, vinegar, and cold water.
 Whisk to combine.